-- A green container with lid and wheels or bucket with a tight fitting lid that stays in the cafeteria - Proper signage for the green container (showing fruits & veggies only) - A designated student and adult to pick up waste at least twice a week
+- A green\ container with lid and wheels or bucket with a tight fitting lid that stays in the cafeteria - Proper signage for the green container (showing fruits & veggies only) - A designated student and adult to pick up waste at least twice a week

-- A safe and secure place to compost waste on school site - Water source to rinse out collection container(s) every time it is emptied and prior to returning to the cafeteria - Color-coded bins help students and staff visually associate certain types of waste receptacles with the type of collection program implemented.
-For example, green = compost, blue = recycling, black/gray = trash quires extensive education and outreach, as well as a dedicated team of students and garden volunteers.
+- A safe and secure place to compost waste on school site - Water source to rinse out collection container(s) every time it is emptied and prior to returning to the cafeteria - \Color-coded bins help students and staff visually associate certain types of waste receptacles with the type of collection program implemented.
+For example, green = compost, blue = recycling, black/gray = trash ing this food for composting requires extensive education and outreach, as well as a dedicated team of students and garden volunteers.
 If your school is interested in collecting student food waste for composting, please contact the District's Recycling Specialist, Janet Whited, at jwhited@sandi.net or (858) 637-6268 for more information, resources, and assistance.
-For an example of daily food waste collection and composting tasks, please see Appendix 1.